Unrestricted (Undesignated) vs Restricted (Designated) Contributions - United Way General Campaign

 - Some employers may have a prearrangement with the United Way where their employees can continue or carry over their previous year's contribution to the most current campaign year.
 Donors may need to check to see if they are able to resume their gift designation to a previously chosen agency, or if they are to complete a new pledge, where one can provide updated pledge and designation information.
 Designation also dependent on other factors, such as current agency eligibility, etc.

 - Charities that receive payment from the United Way for donor-designated contributions shall not issue tax receipts.
 Donors are asked to retain a copy of their United Way pledge form, or email confirmation for online contributions, and the acknowledgment or thank you, and/or tax receipt that our United Way may send (if an address is provided).
 For information regarding tax deductions and contributions, please contact your tax preparer.
 Helpful IRS information may be found in IRS Publication 526 or IRS Publication 1771.

 - Agency eligibility is subject to change, is discretionary, and is dependent on other factors, such as overall collaboration efforts, IRS eligibility, etc. The United Way does not have an affiliation with, or endorse designations to other nonprofits, except for specific agreements, and any promotion is solely on the agency.
 United Way logos are registered trademark symbols and shall not be used by others unless granted sole permission.

-SEFA - State Employees Federated Appeal (NYS Employees) and CFC - Combined Federal Campaign (Federal Government Employees) agency name, number, and annual eligibility are NOT interrelated or interchangeable to any content on this page or agency list, as application requirements, acceptance, and policies are entirely separate from the General Campaign.
-Both SEFA and CFC prohibit designating to an organization not currently shown on their directory lists.
-Please see those campaign directories for agency, number selection, and information.
+- Important message for campaigns for employees paid by NYS (SEFA - State Employees Federated Appeal) or the Federal Government (CFC - Combined Federal Campaign): Agency name, code number, and annual eligibility are NOT interrelated or interchangeable to content on this page or agency listings.
+Application requirements, acceptance, and policies are separate from the United Way General Campaign.
+Please see current information from SEFA and CFC for agency eligibility, number selection, etc.